≡ Menu

 * Production rates depend on various factors, including equipment uptime, component supply, downtime related to factory upgrades, regulatory considerations, and other factors, according to Tesla.

-Tesla’s Texas Gigafactory produces the Model Y at an annual installed capacity of 250,000 vehicles and has started pilot production of the flagship Cybertruck with an initial installed capacity of 125,000 vehicles.
+In addition to these factories, Tesla’s Texas Gigafactory plays a significant role in the company’s production landscape.
+The Texas Gigafactory produces the Model Y with an annual installed capacity of 250,000 vehicles and has recently commenced pilot production of the flagship Cybertruck, with an initial installed capacity of 125,000 vehicles.

 Back To Table Of Contents